 - Looks closely at common offenders: dairy, FODMAPs, nightshades, sugar, and gluten.
 Not everyone reacts to these foods.
 They are common triggers that may need to be eliminated or reduced.

-- I don’t recommend long-term adherence to restrictive diets unless medically necessary.
-Maintaining emotional and physical health on a highly restrictive diet is difficult.
-The risks and benefits need to be weighed.
-Professional assistance may be required.
+- Restrictive Diets: I don’t recommend sticking to highly restrictive diets long-term unless medically necessary.
+These diets can make it hard to maintain emotional and physical health, and the risks and benefits must be carefully considered.
+Professional guidance may be needed.

-- The ultimate goal is achieving the least restrictive, least inflammatory diet possible.
-Know that eliminating particular food might not have to be forever – with diet and lifestyle changes, we can cultivate better gut health and tolerate and enjoy a greater range of food choices and better overall health!
+- The Ultimate Goal: The goal is to find the least restrictive, least inflammatory diet possible.
+Eliminating certain foods may not be permanent.
+With the right diet and lifestyle changes, we can improve gut health, enjoy a wider variety of foods, and achieve better overall health.